msftenhanceprovenance/template-copy/readme.md

 Any valid Handlebars template can be used as a source for a new command, without the need to interact with the API directly.

-Instead, the scafolding system relies on a few conventions, and a minimalist DSL available in templates (usually used within comments) allowing the definition of:
+Instead, the scaffolding system relies on a few conventions, and a minimalist DSL available in templates (usually used within comments) allowing the definition of:

 - output - Define a default output location